gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>Now we can take a look at how we'll wire up the UI interactions within the
-ContactsView via the UiHandler annotation:</p>
+Now we can take a look at how we'll wire up the UI interactions within the ContactsView via the UiHandler annotation:

 <pre class="prettyprint">
 public class ContactsViewImpl&lt;T> extends Composite implements ContactsView&lt;T> {